Li-haoming/lipmlp_torch/README.md

 ```
 python ae_sdf.py
 ```
-2. 'ae_lipmlp_sdf.py' includes the whole process of verifying the adversarial robustness of a lipschitz mlp.
+2. 'ae_lipmlp_sdf.py' includes the whole process of verifying the adversarial robustness of a Lipschitz mlp.
 (Training, testing, adding adversarial attack, show robustness)
 ```
 python ae_lipmlp_sdf.py
 ```
+## Problems
+1. There is something wrong with the Lipschitz Regularization.
+During the training process, the MSE loss decreases as usual, however, the Lipschitz Regularization increases oddly.